8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 	- *Negative correlation: 16 to 24 percent; target of 20.*
 	- *Low correlation: 16 to 24 percent; target of 20.*

 Mark 2 and 3's low correlation targets stay at 0 percent.
 Mark 4 increases low correlation by introducing 10 percent gold (half of The Golden Butterfly's 20 percent) and brings short-term assets to 10 percent by introducing 4 percent short-term treasuries.
-Mark 5, from a Universal Portfolio perspective, becomes the variation of The Golden Butterfly.
+Finally, mark 5, from a Universal Portfolio perspective, becomes the variation of The Golden Butterfly.
 I say variation only because, at this point, we're planning to modify short-term assets to include cash, and unless I can convince my employer to have a total stock market fund in the 401k plan, the S&P 500 will be there.

 Of course, the world could change dramatically by the time any considerations for short-term treasuries and gold come into play.

-Toward the end of March, some dividends paid out.
-The newly introduced small-cap value fund was up the previous day and I was able to put in 3 limit orders:

-1. Market price;
-2. 2 cents over;
-3. 1 percent down;

 ## Health and wellness

 Annual bloodwork came back clear, except the uric acid levels shot up to almost 7.
 I'm back to taking allopurinol.
 Frustrating.

 I started doing some daily exercise movements again, except for the plank and the regular pushups.

+I tried to do a regular pushup, and my toe was not thrilled the next day.
+So I'll try a different tack with the medical profession for the next few visits and see how it works out.

+Instead of describing symptoms as the lead-in, I'll describe a goal.
+Then go into symptoms that cause me to be unable to achieve that goal.

+1. I want to be able to do at least one regular pushup every day.
+2. I currently can't do that because, when I do, I become incapacitated for a week because my toe is fucked up.

+We can treat the symptom all day, but if I can't achieve a simple goal, then we need to figure out how to track and treat the disease, so to speak.

 {!! next-previous !!}